-It has come to our attention that our new president lacks a yacht.
+It has come to our attention that our president lacks a yacht.
 That’s right: Donald J. Trump, who is so rich that our eyeballs would burn right out of their sockets if we so much as glimpsed his tax returns, is without a suitably luxurious means of floating on our nation’s great inland waterways or along its rocky shores.
-Our commander-in-chief owns a Boeing 757, a Cessna Citation X, a trio of helicopters, a pair of Rolls Royces, a Lamborghini Diablo, and a custom-made, gold-trimmed motorcycle from Orange County Choppers.
+Our commander-in-chief reportedly owns a Boeing 757, a Cessna Citation X, a trio of helicopters, a pair of Rolls Royces, a Lamborghini Diablo, and a custom-made, gold-trimmed motorcycle from Orange County Choppers.
 But when it comes to watercraft, President Trump is up that proverbial creek without so much as a paddle.

 “Roosevelt was a martini guy.
 A good cocktail was very important to him.”

 Once upon a time, we the people supplied our presidents with a floating getaway.
 Leaders as politically dissimilar as Herbert Hoover and Jimmy Carter cruised aboard the 104-foot USS Sequoia, as did presidents Kennedy through Ford, while Truman and Eisenhower enjoyed the Williamsburg.

 But the most famous and storied presidential yacht is the USS Potomac, which was a favorite escape for President Franklin D. Roosevelt from 1936 until his death in 1945.
 Since 1981, the Potomac has been berthed in Oakland, California.
 In 1995, it opened to the public for tours and excursions on San Francisco Bay.

 Few know as much about the Potomac’s history as Les Dropkin, a retired actuary who has been an active volunteer with the nonprofit Potomac Association for more than 20 years.
 “The ship and I are contemporaries,” Dropkin says.
 “Growing up, FDR was the only president I knew.”